 What’s more, compliance rules such as the Foreign Corrupt Practices Act, require organizations to attest the authenticity of their IG programs and records.

-There exist numerous industry and government requirements related to data security, records management, and data retention that can affect your IG strategy.
-Below are some of the essential laws that all organizations operating in the US need to know.
+There exist numerous industry and government requirements related to data security, records management and data retention that can affect your IG strategy.
+Below are some of the essential laws that all organizations operating in the USA need to know.

 Assessment tools such as the IG Maturity Model and the IG Reference Model help companies measure the progress of their Information Governance progress.
 The IG Reference Model provides corporations, industry associations, analyst firms and other interested parties a tool that allows them to communicate to and with stakeholders concerning processes, practices and responsibilities of their IG program.

 On the other hand, the IG Maturity Model is based on ARMA’s eight Generally Accepted Recordkeeping Principles.
 The maturity model defines the characteristics of various recordkeeping program levels that range from substandard to transformational IG.
 The goal of organizations is to reach the top transformational level where IG strategies are integrated into the overall corporate infrastructure or business processes to help boost cost containment, client services and competitive advantage.

 IG is a set requirement of responsibility and rights to allow the suitable function of various aspects of information that include creation, valuation, use, storage, deletion and archiving.
 To use data effectively, IG includes policies, purposes, processes and standards that help organizations achieve their goals.

 Information Governance brings organizations significant benefit and value, especially as their data collection and stores grow and regulatory oversight increases.
 The development and implementation of a sound IG strategy help organizations ensure data availability, control costs, mitigate cyber risks and meet regulatory challenges.
 Get started today before your organization suffers a security breach, faces a lawsuit, fails an audit or suffers reputational damage.